-The following HCDE faculty advise graduate students, and some have provided statements about whether they plan to work with new students in academic year 2021–2022.
+The following HCDE faculty advise graduate students, and some have provided statements about whether they plan to work with new students in the upcoming year.

 Even though faculty capacity and match can change, we particularly encourage you to look into faculty who plan to work with new students, as difficult admission decisions often come down to advising capacity.

 Because plans change based on how research progresses, which grants are awarded, and changing commitments for faculty and current students, consider identifying faculty in your application who describe appealing openings and faculty who most strongly match your research interests, even if they are not currently planning to work with new students in the coming year.

 2023–2024 academic year - Check back for updates in October 2022

 |Professor Cecilia Aragon||

 I’m looking to admit 1 or 2 new PhD students this coming year who are interested in human-centered data science, text visualization, or visual analytics. (updated August 2022)

 |Professor Cindy Atman|

 |Assistant Teaching Professor Sarah Coppola||I am not recruiting new students (updated June 2022)|